pw32x/Downland_C/README.md

 ## CONTROLING THE GAME

 You will need:
-- a keyboard
+- A keyboard
-- (optionally) a gamepad.
+- (optionally) A gamepad.
 Xbox Series X/S and PS5 gamepads are supported (as they're the ones I have)

 Currently only supports one gamepad.
 For two players you'll have to share!